 A new VBC-wide scientific core facility with a broad range of new technologies is set up with funding from the City of Vienna and the Ministry of Science.
 The “VBC Core Facilities” provide valuable support to the research groups of the VBC institutes.

-Dr. Jan-Michael Peters is appointed new Managing Director Science of the IMP and Prof. Meinrad Busslinger succeeds him as Deputy Director.
+Jan-Michael Peters is appointed new Scientific Director of the IMP and Meinrad Busslinger succeeds him as Deputy Director.
 Former IMP-director Barry Dickson accepts a call to the Janelia Farm Research Campus of the Howard Hughes Medical Institute, USA.

 The formal opening ceremony for the new IMP Building on 1 March is attended by dignitaries from politics, science and business including Austria's President Alexander Van der Bellen.
 The ribbon as represented by a giant DNA double helix is cut by Emanuelle Charpentier.